Natchez people: Natchez revolt in 1729 and aftermath

 In August 1726, Étienne Perier arrived as the new governor of Louisiana with orders to further develop the Natchez settlement.
 Perier broke with Bienville's policy of diplomatic engagement with the Natchez and other tribes, and refused to recognize Native American ownership of their traditional lands.
 To oversee Fort Rosalie and the Natchez settlement, Perier appointed the Sieur de Chépart (also known as Etcheparre and Chopart), who was described by as "rapacious, haughty, and tyrannical", abusing soldiers, settlers, and the Natchez alike.
 Perier and Chépart entered a partnership to develop a large plantation on Natchez land.

 In November 1729, Chépart announced the complete removal of the Natchez from their land in the near future and ordered them to vacate the village of White Apple so that he could use its land for a new tobacco plantation.
 This turned out to be the final affront to the Natchez, and they were unwilling to yield to the French demands.
 The chiefs of White Apple sent emissaries to potential allies, including the Yazoo, Koroa, Illinois, Chickasaw, and Choctaw.
-They also sent messages to the African slaves of nearby French plantations, inviting them to join the Natchez in rising up to drive out the French.
+They also sent messages to the enslaved African workers on nearby French plantations, inviting them to join the Natchez in rising up to drive out the French.

 On November 28, 1729, the Natchez led by Indian chief the Great Sun, attacked and destroyed the entire French settlement at Fort Rosalie, killing between 229 and 285 colonists and taking about 450 women and children captive.

-After the attack on Fort Rosalie, Perier decided that the complete destruction of the Natchez was required to ensure the prosperity and safety of the French colony.
+After the attack on Fort Rosalie, Perier decided that the genocide of the Natchez was required to ensure the prosperity and safety of the French colony.
 He secured the neutrality of the Choctaw and engaged in the prosecution of the war of extermination against the Natchez.

 The Natchez seized and occupied Fort Rosalie.
 Retaliation by the French and allied Choctaw forced the Natchez to evacuate, leaving the fort in ruins.
-In January 1730, the French attempted to besiege the main fort of the Natchez, but they were driven off.
-Two days later a force of about 500 Choctaw attacked and captured the fort, killing at least 100 Natchez, and recovered about 50 French captives and 50–100 African slaves.
+In January 1730, the French attempted to besiege the Natchez's main fort, but they were driven off.
+Two days later, a force of about 500 Choctaw attacked and captured the fort, killing at least 100 Natchez, and recovered about 50 French captives and 50–100 enslaved Africans.
 French leaders were delighted, but surprised when the Choctaw demanded ransoms for the captives.